 1/2 lemon, cut in paper-thin slices and quartered

 Method: Combine the cumin, paprika, 1 teaspoon salt, 2 teaspoons pepper, half the cilantro and lemon juice in a bowl.
 Rub this paste into the pork and marinate for two hours at room temperature (you could also marinate it up to 8 hours in the refrigerator–just be sure to bring it to room temp before cooking).

-Heat 2 tablespoons olive oil in a heavy skillet or Dutch oven over high heat, and sauté until golden brown on all sides.
-Do this in batches until all the pork is browned so you don’t overcrowd the pan.
+Heat 2 tablespoons olive oil in a heavy skillet or Dutch oven over high heat, and add the pork chunks in a single layer.
+(You may have to do this in batches.)
+Sear on all sides until golden brown.
 Remove the pork, and cover it with foil to keep warm.

 Add a bit more olive oil to the pan; add the onion and sauté for about 10 minutes, until soft.
 Add the garlic and cook for 1 minute until fragrant.
 Deglaze the pan with the wine.
 Slide the pork back into the pot and add just enough stock to cover the meat about halfway.
 Bring to a boil, reduce the heat, cover the pot and simmer over low heat for 2 hours, until the pork is falling apart.